edubart/nelua-lang/docs/pages/libraries.md

 A sequence is typically used as a more efficient table that can hold only sequences of a fixed value type.

+Remarks: A sequence initialized from a list of unnamed fields is filled with the list elements.

 ### sequenceT